Women students tell Iran's president to "get lost" as unrest rages | Law-Order

 Female students in Tehran chanted "get lost", according to activists, as Iranian President Ebrahim Raisi visited their university campus on Saturday and condemned protesters enraged by the death of a young woman in custody.

-As nationwide demonstrations that have rocked Iran entered the fourth week, Raisi addressed professors and students at Alzahra University in Tehran, reciting a poem that equated "rioters" with flies.
+As nationwide demonstrations that have rocked Iran entered a fourth week, Raisi addressed professors and students at Alzahra University in Tehran, reciting a poem that equated "rioters" with flies.
 "They imagine they can achieve their evil goals in universities," state TV reported.
-"Unbeknownst to them, our students and professors are alert and will not allow the enemy to realize their evil goals."
+"Unbeknownst to them, our students and professors are alert and will not allow the enemy to realise their evil goals."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)